Get ready for the beautiful Amsterdam Light Festival 2025-2026

 Wintertime in Amsterdam could be dark and gloomy but the Amsterdam Light Festival brightens up the long nights of winter in the Dutch capital.
-This year is the festival’s thirteenth edition, and celebrates rituals that bring people together as special occasions and in everyday life.
-Discover all you need to know about the Amsterdam Light Festival in 2024/2025 and book your tickets!
+This year is the festival’s fourteenth edition, and the theme of the festival is Legacy.
+Discover all you need to know about Amsterdam Light Festival 2025/2026 in this blog!

 Amsterdam Light Festival facts

-• The lights will be on every night from 28 November until 19 January, except New Year's Eve
+- The lights will be on every night, from 27 November until 18 January

 Amsterdam Light Festival history